krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-27-italy-trip-day6.md

     </div>
 </div>

 **Museum**: We tried going inside the cathedral, but it was closed due to mass.
 My mom and I got dragged by my dad to go to the museum of the Cathedral, that turned out to be quite nice.
-With quite a modern setup, it had this one massive hall with some incredible sculptures and lighting.
+With quite a modern setup, it had this one massive hall with some amazing sculptures and lighting.

 <div class="row">
     <div class="3u 12u$(mobile) item">